Skip to Content

 Validation

-The quality review of the assessment process.
-Validation involves reviewing that the assessment tool/s produce/s valid, reliable, sufficient, current, and authentic evidence to enable reasonable judgements to be made as to whether the requirements of the training package or VET accredited courses are met.
+Validation is a quality review process for completed assessments that confirms the assessment system can consistently produce valid assessment judgements.
+Validation involves reviewing the assessment tool produces valid, reliable, sufficient, current, and authentic evidence to enable reasonable judgements to be made as to whether the requirements of the training package or VET accredited courses are met.

 6. Policy Contact Officer